 - Aoi House from beginning to end

-- The Melancholy Of Suzumiya Haruhi: The titular Haruhi can send people some confidence and energy by concentrating her essence and zapping it into people by staring at them.
+- Haruhi Suzumiya: The titular Haruhi can send people some confidence and energy by concentrating her essence and zapping it into people by staring at them.
 Or at least creep them out by trying.

 - Basically every picture of Tohru from Fruits Basket outside when she's suffering actual physical harm.